nassimtaghipour/Blog-Reactjs/README.md

 Navigation

-⦁	The header section should contain a horizontal navigation with 6 top-level items ⦁	Each top-level navigation item should have a list of sub-items which are displayed when hovering the top-level item (see image below).
+⦁	The header section should contain a horizontal navigation with 6 top-level items

-⦁	On small screens, there won‘t be enough space to fit 6 items next to each other.
-Find a solution that works for that scenario.
+⦁	Each top-level navigation item should have a list of sub-items which are displayed when hovering the top-level item (see image below).

-⦁	Make sure that your solution works on devices with touch screens, no matter their screen size.
+⦁	On small screens, there won‘t be enough space to fit 6 items next to each other so used sandwitch menu as an solution.